 Key differences between C++ and Go

 Both are popular choices in the market; let us discuss some of the major difference:

-- C++ supports portability which has ANSI (American National Standards Institute) standard which is being supported by the major C++ IDE manufacturers whereas Go has different data types such as Boolean, String, Numeric, Derived, etc.
+- C++ supports portability which has ANSI (American National Standards Institute) standard, which the major C++ IDE manufacturers are supporting, whereas Go has different data types such as Boolean, String, Numeric, Derived, etc.

-- In C++, operator overloading is supported and is more portable and simple whereas Go programming language does not support operator overloading as it will increase complexity and the same can be implemented over structures to avoid complexity by using pointer receivers.
+- In C++, operator overloading is supported and is more portable and simple, whereas the Go programming language does not support operator overloading as it will increase complexity, and the same can be implemented over structures to avoid complexity by using pointer receivers.

-- In C++, class objects are declared normally and are similar to that of general object-oriented programming languages whereas Go has struct types rather than classes for creating and managing data in objects and has access modifiers to control the access to and from objects and its’ attributes.
+- In C++, class objects are declared normally.
+They are similar to that of general object-oriented programming languages.
+In contrast, Go has struct types rather than classes for creating and managing data in objects and has access modifiers to control the access to and from objects and its’ attributes.